KSHobbyProjs/planet_simulator/README.md

 ___
 ## HOW TO DOWNLOAD:

-Download with gut via "git clone https://github.com/KSHobbyProjs/planet_simulator.git"
+Download with git via "git clone https://github.com/KSHobbyProjs/planet_simulator.git"

 ___
+## DEPENDENCIES:

+Python
+  - matplotlib (download in your local Python environment with pip via "pip install matplotlib")
+  - pygame     (download in your local Python environment with pip via "pip install pygame")
+  - pandas     (download in your local Python environment with pip via "pip install pandas")

 ## HOW TO USE:
-Linux: "python main.py."

-Windows: Use whichever Python interpreter you wish to run main.py
+Running main.py

 ___
 IMPORTANT: <br>